MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

 ---
-title: Use wizard for one-time ingestion of historical data with LightIngest (preview)
+title: Ingest historical data into Azure Data Explorer
-description: Learn about how to auto-generate an ingest command for LightIngest, a command-line utility for ad-hoc data ingestion into Azure Data Explorer ms.reviewer: tzgitlin ms.topic: how-to ms.date: 09/04/2022
+description: Learn how to use LightIngest to ingest historical or ad-hoc data ingestion into Azure Data Explorer. ms.reviewer: vplauzon ms.topic: how-to ms.date: 08/22/2023
+# CustomerIntent: As a data analyst, I want to learn how to ingest historical data into Azure Data Explorer, so that I can analyze it and gain insights.
 ---
-# Use wizard for one-time ingestion of historical data with LightIngest (preview)
+# How to ingest historical data into Azure Data Explorer

 LightIngest is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 To learn more about LightIngest, see [Use LightIngest to ingest data into Azure Data Explorer](lightingest.md).